Louis-Hector de Callière: Family

 De Callière was born in Thorigny-sur-Vire, Lower Normandy.

 He was the son of Jacques de Callières, governor of Cherbourg and the author of La Fortune des gens de qualité et des gentilshommes particuliers, enseignant l'art de vivre à la cour suivant les maximes de la politique et de la morale ("The Fortune of people of quality and private gentlemen, teaching the art of living at court according to the maxims of politics and morality"), and Madeleine Potier de Courey.

 François de Callières, the eldest son, was elected to the French Academy in 1689 and also served with distinction in Louis XIV's diplomatic corps.
-In 1701, thanks to his ability to imitate the royal handwriting and to his mastery of the French language, succeeded Toussaint Rose as the secretary "who held the pen."
-His duties, designed to save the monarch time and fatigue, consisted of writing in a hand and style similar to those of the king letters and memoirs to dignitaries and foreign heads of state and of signing them with the royal name.
-Such a position of trust gave Callières great power which he frequently used to further the career of Louis-Hector in Canada.
+In 1701, thanks to his ability to imitate the royal handwriting and to his mastery of the French language, he succeeded Toussaint Rose as the secretary "who held the pen".
+His duties, designed to save the monarch time and fatigue, consisted of writing letters and memoirs to dignitaries and foreign heads of state in a hand and style similar to those of the king and signing them with the royal signature.
+Such a position of trust gave Callières great power that he frequently used to further the career of Louis-Hector in Canada.

-Chateau de Louis-Hector de Callière
+Legacy

+One of the most conspicuous figures in Canadian history, he left a reputation of disinterestedness, honour, and probity.

-The Governor's residence in Montreal was located in Place d'Youville was built in 1688 and disappeared sometime around 1760s.
+The Governor's residence in Montreal was located in Place d'Youville was built in 1688 and disappeared sometime around the 1760s.
 A plaque commemorating the location is at 224 Place d'Youville, an office building built in 1891 and gutted by a fire in 2023.